AmberC0209/PaddleX/docs/practical_tutorials/ts_forecast.en.md

 First, choose the corresponding PaddleX pipeline based on your task scenario.
 The goal of this task is to predict future electricity consumption based on historical data.
 Recognizing this as a time series forecasting task, we will use PaddleX's time series forecasting pipeline.
 If you're unsure about the correspondence between tasks and pipelines, you can refer to the [PaddleX Pipeline List (CPU/GPU)](../support_list/pipelines_list.en.md) for an overview of pipeline capabilities.

 ## 2. Quick Experience
-PaddleX offers two ways to experience its pipelines: locally on your machine or on the **Baidu AIStudio Community**.
+PaddleX offers two ways to experience its pipelines: locally on your machine or on the <b>Baidu AIStudio Community</b>.

 * Local Experience:
 ```python